Stylometry: Adversarial stylometry

 Adversarial stylometry is the practice of altering writing style to reduce the potential for stylometry to discover the author's identity or their characteristics.
-This task is also known as authorship obfuscation or authorship anonymisation.
+This task is also known as authorship obfuscation or authorship anonymization.
 Stylometry poses a significant privacy challenge in its ability to unmask anonymous authors or to link pseudonyms to an author's other identities, which, for example, creates difficulties for whistleblowers, activists, and hoaxers and fraudsters.
 The privacy risk is expected to grow as machine learning techniques and text corpora develop.

 All adversarial stylometry shares the core idea of faithfully paraphrasing the source text so that the meaning is unchanged but the stylistic signals are obscured.
 Such a faithful paraphrase is an adversarial example for a stylometric classifier.
 Several broad approaches to this exist, with some overlap: imitation, substituting the author's own style for another's; translation, applying machine translation with the hope that this eliminates characteristic style in the source text; and obfuscation, deliberately modifying a text's style to make it not resemble the author's own.

 Manually obscuring style is possible, but laborious; in some circumstances, it is preferable or necessary.
 Automated tooling, either semi- or fully-automatic, could assist an author.
 How best to perform the task and the design of such tools is an open research question.
 While some approaches have been shown to be able to defeat particular stylometric analyses, particularly those that do not account for the potential of adversariality, establishing safety in the face of unknown analyses is an issue.
 Ensuring the faithfulness of the paraphrase is a critical challenge for automated tools.

 It is uncertain if the practice of adversarial stylometry is detectable in itself.
 Some studies have found that particular methods produced signals in the output text, but a stylometrist who is uncertain of what methods may have been used may not be able to reliably detect them.